metabase/metabase/docs/users-guide/04-asking-questions.md

 Click on the first dropdown to change the kind of date filter you're using.
 The rest of the popup menu will change depending on this first selection.

-One important thing to understand when filtering by time or dates like this is the difference between specific and relative dates:

-**Specific dates** are things like November 1, 2010, or June 3 – July 12, 2017; they always refer to the same date(s).

-**Relative dates** are things like "the past 30 days," or "the current week;" as time passes, the dates these refer to change.
-Relative dates are a useful way to set up a filter on a question so that it stays up to date by showing you for example how many users visited your website in the last 7 days.

 ##### Using segments
 If your Metabase administrators have created special named filters for the table you're viewing they’ll appear at the top of the filter dropdown in purple text with a star next to them.
 These are called "segments," and they're shortcuts to filters that are commonly used in your organization.
 They might be called things like “Active Users,” or “Most Popular Products.”